blogtheristo/blogtheristo/README.md

 ⭐ [the Project Portfolio Pages](<https://blogtheristo.github.io/portfolio/>).

-# Interesting to me
+# Interesting to me (in the works too)

-## Building dws platform for the intelligent industries of the Hydrogen economy age.
+## Building the DWS platform for the intelligent industries of the Hydrogen economy age.

-### Solving the Climate challenge
+### Solving the Climate change build challenge

 There is a need for a global industrial map application similar to covid-map that.
-shows in real time every carbon emissive device operating.
+Application that shows in real time every carbon emissive device operating.

-App where its a wall of improvement locally can be seen.
+App that shows a dashboard and its wall  carbon emission reductions / and improvements on a map showing local situation.

-Virtual Reality platform dws4 solves this need;
+Virtual Reality platform dws can solve this need;

-There will be consumer competitions available,
+There will be consumer competitions available, Environmental prizes,

-Environmental prizes,

 Wall of fame cities, companies, products, people, what not.
 Because your device operating causing emissions are the problem; it will be addressed;
 soon.
 What is measured and followed are sooner fixed.

-Lets make this a fun journey 🥰😊🍀🍀🍀🍀🍀.

-achievements vs. restrictions do work better.
+Lets make this a fun journey 🥰😊🍀🍀🍀🍀🍀. achievements vs. restrictions do work better.

-Free for contributors to write and use.

 Use of an intelligent building ecosystem using 5G/IoT Sensors (Wirepas) and fuel cells ecosystem.

 ## Skills

-Please contact me if there is need special talent.
+Please contact me if there is need special talents.
 We have quite good network for many project work.

 ## 📝 Latest Blog Posts from Lifetime Scope Journal (LSJ)